Carglglz/upydev/README.md

 'mpy-cross'  to compile .py scripts into .mpy files.

+'pydfu.py'

 ***Keep in mind that this project is in ALPHA state, sometimes, some commands may not work/return anything***

 ### Features:

-* Command line wireless communication/control of micropython devices.
+* Command line wireless communication/control of MicroPython devices.
 * Terminal WebREPL protocol
 * Custom commands to automate communication/control
 * Command line autocompletion